-Graduate Fellowships and Achievement Assistantships Graduate Fellowships
+Graduate Fellowships and Achievement Assistantships

+Graduate Fellowships

 Graduate Fellowships may be awarded on the basis of need or merit.
-To be considered for an award, a student must be enrolled full-time (nine semester credit hours or more) as a degree-seeking student.
+To be considered for an award, a student must be enrolled full-time (nine semester credit hours or more) as a degree-seeking student and have a minimum grade point average of 3.0 as an undergraduate student (for newly admitted students) or as a currently enrolled student.